3 Minute Thesis Competition (3MT®)

 Want to watch our Finalists’ submissions?
 Check out the video playlist below:

 We are delighted that the 2021 Matariki 3MT® event included presentations from all seven member institutions for the very first time!
 Students from right across the network battled it out to impress the international judging panel, in an effort to win one of the generous cash prizes on offer!
-This year’s winners are as follows:
+The 2021 winners are as follows: